Wedding (Berlin): Wedding today

 Today, Wedding is one of the poorest areas of Berlin, with a high unemployment rate (almost 26%).
 Almost 17% of the population live on social welfare; 27% live below the poverty line.
 Foreigners make up 30% of the population.
 Low rental costs accompany the poverty in Wedding.
-Therefore, like many inexpensive areas in large cities, it is home to a vibrant artists' community.
+Therefore, like many inexpensive areas in large cities, it is home to artists' community.
 Many galleries have been founded by artists to provide a space for themselves and their peers to showcase their works.
-The statistics used here are long out of date and need updating.

 Wedding has so far not experienced the boom and development of the 1990s in post-reunification Berlin.
 Unlike many other 19th-century working class districts like Prenzlauer Berg, the original character of Wedding has been mostly preserved.
 It is still said though to be a place to find the Schnauze mit Herz (big mouth and big heart) of the Berlin working class.

 The statistics used above are long out of date and need updating.
 By 2024, the district has also seen quite a long period of moving towards being a desirable part of Berlin to live, especially by the young creative class and that mixes with some of its deprived areas.